Location – an absolute reference to a point in a three dimensional space.

 Public Information – information shared or published with or without approvals.

-Personal Place – a location accessible by an individual and generally owned or paid for by that individual generally our home or living space.
+Personal Place – a location accessible by an individual and generally owned or paid for by that individual generally our home or living space location.

-Personal information – information about a person that would not exist if that person did not exist.
+Personal information – information about a person that would not exist if that person did not exist in any location.

 Why do we believe that we can create public information from personal information just because that person is in a public place?
 What we do or say whether in a personal or public place is still most likely personal information.
 We may CHOOSE to publish this information and make it available to the PUBLIC but that is not the normal state of that information.
 Choice is key and a very important right.